-Outstanding Writer in the Writing Program: 1987 recipient - Andrew Saff
+Outstanding Writer in the Writing Program:

 The Nonfiction Writing Award is presented to a declared English major for the best portfolio of nonfiction pieces submitted for anonymous judging by a faculty committee.
 Papers are judged on effectiveness of expression in a variety of writing genres.
-1991 recipient - Terri Banks 1990 recipient - Judith McKinney